ZupIT/ritchie-formulas/demo/coffee-go/README.md

 ## description

-This is formula receive 4 inputs (customer name, coffee type, delivery, no delay) and builds a coffee.
+This is formula receive 4 inputs:

+- customer name,

+- coffee type,

+- delivery,

+- no delay

+and builds a coffee.